 Then, as we were getting a tour of the facilities we got to taste different wines.
 I thought that was a great idea.
 Our tour guide took us to see the vines, where the wine was made, and where they aged the wine.
 We tried three wines and then ended the tour with a taste of ice wine.

 I know you probably want to try ice wine too, but it is not easy to find in stores.
-Luckily, you can buy ice wine online (Check the availability and prices of icewine at wine.com here).
+Luckily, you can find ice wine for sale online (Check the availability and prices of icewine at wine.com here).
 If you are new to wine.com you can subscribe to the Wine.com email and receive a code for 1-cent shipping on your first order!!

 Private Tasting at Reif Estate Winery

-Our last winery tasting was at Pillitteri Estates Winery.
-They are the largest producers of icewine in the world, but they do also have other wines.
+Our last Niagara on the Lake wine tasting was at Pillitteri Estates Winery.
+They are the largest producers of icewine in the world, but they do also produce other wines.
 Here we tried our first red ice wine here, which reminded me of strawberries.
 Again, I loved it.
 I really wish ice wine was more readily available in other places.

 Dinner at OLiV in Niagara on the Lake